diqidoq/jass/README.md

 Why
 ---

-QCSS keeps the project independed from any compiler or other concepts than html/css and can do the so called "sliding" changes often asked for by companies, what other layered dev stalc concepts suffer from, without rewamping the whole LESS/SASS stack or other concepts which need many additional concept overthinking while editing.
-These modern doubtless helpful additonal layers all have the one big disadvantage that their suffer from the ability to keep up consistency and colligation when making direct minimalist changes in a little corner of a project.
-QCSS uses a smart class group concept, easy to remember after some wokring with it and simply to define.
+QCSS keeps the project independed from any compiler or other concepts than html/css and can do the so called "sliding" changes often asked for by companies, what other layered dev-stack concepts suffer from.
+Without revamping the whole LESS/SASS stack or other concepts which need many additional concept overthinking while editing.
+These modern doubtless helpful additonal layers all have the one big disadvantage that their suffer from the ability to keep up consistency and colligation when making direct minimalist changes in a little corner of a project or when "unchaining" of style groups is needed.
+QCSS uses a smart class group concept, easy to remember after some working with it, and simply to define.
 And you always know what comes from where.

+I partly uses the KISS and CoC principle in the way that you only alter the overall look in the grouped css, while you alter the affecting parts the good old way: by only changing the regarding classes in html. *"What do you mean with the other red, there is only one red, the red defined in CSS"...*

 Roadmap
 -------